 7. Orchids Need a Rest Period in Winter to Display Flowers

+This is one of the more unusual tips I was taught.
 Some orchids prefer a rest period in Winter when the temperature lowers and require less watering and no fertilizer in correlation to the lower levels of light.

-This is because some species of orchid such as Dendrobium experience a cycle of temperatures throughout the year in their natural environment and when the orchid is exposed to more light and warmer temperatures in Spring it has all the resources and energy to innate flowering.
+This is because some species of orchid, such as Dendrobium, experience a cycle of temperatures throughout the year in their natural environment, and when the orchid is exposed to more light and warmer temperatures in Spring, it has all the resources and energy to innate flowering.

-Orchids of all species should be watered less often at about once every 10 days during Winter as levels of evaporation and vegetative growth are lower due to the shorter day lengths and avoid using any fertilizer during Winter.
+Orchids of all species should be watered less often at about once every 10 days during Winter as levels of evaporation and vegetative growth are lower due to the shorter day lengths, and avoid using any fertilizer during Winter.

 (Read my article, how to rebloom orchids indoors).